7 min to read

 - Compatibility: Works with all official Bitwarden clients and browser extensions

-While retaining core functionality, Vaultwarden consumes a fraction of the resources needed by the official Bitwarden server, making it accessible for home labs and small environments.
+Vaultwarden retains core functionality while consuming a fraction of the resources needed by the official Bitwarden server, making it accessible for home labs and small environments.

 Key Features and Capabilities